The Church of Jesus Christ of Latter-day Saints: Home and family

-The church and its members consider marriage and family highly important, with emphasis placed on large, nuclear families.
-In 1995, the church's First Presidency and Quorum of the Twelve issued "The Family: A Proclamation to the World", which stresses the importance of the family.
+The church and its members consider marriage and family highly important, emphasizing large, nuclear families.
+In 1995, the church's First Presidency and Quorum of the Twelve issued "The Family: A Proclamation to the World", which asserts the importance of a heterosexual, nuclear family.
 The proclamation defined marriage as a union between one man and one woman and stated that the family unit is "central to the Creator's plan for the eternal destiny of His children."
-The document further says that "gender is an essential characteristic of individual premortal, mortal, and eternal identity and purpose," that the father and mother have differing but equal roles in raising children, and that successful marriages and families, founded upon the teachings of Jesus Christ, can last eternally.
-The proclamation also promotes specific roles essential to maintaining the strength of the family unit – the roles of a husband and father as the family's breadwinner and spiritual leader and those of a wife and mother as a nurturing caregiver.
-Both parents are charged with the duties of childrearing.
+The document further says that "gender is an essential characteristic of individual premortal, mortal, and eternal identity and purpose," that the father and mother have differing roles as "equal partners" in raising children, that "children are entitled to birth within the bonds of matrimony", and that successful marriages and happy families are most likely established when founded upon the teachings of Jesus Christ.
+The proclamation also promotes specific roles essential to maintaining the strength of the family unit—the traditional roles of a husband and father as the family's breadwinner and those of a wife and mother as a nurturing caregiver.
+It concludes by inviting its audience to "promote those measures designed to maintain and strengthen the family as the fundamental unit of society".
+Senior church leaders have continued to emphasize conservative teachings on marriage and gender to the present time.

-LDS Church members are encouraged to set aside one evening each week, typically Monday, to spend together in "Family Home Evening."
-Family Home Evenings typically consist of gathering as a family to study the faith's gospel principles, and other family activities.
+LDS Church members are encouraged to set aside one evening each week, typically Monday, to spend together in "Family Home Evening" (FHE), which typically consists of gathering as a family to study the faith's gospel principles, and other family activities.
 Daily family prayer is also encouraged.